VerisimilitudeX/VerisimilitudeX/README.md

 ## About

 I'm a researcher and software engineer working at the intersection of machine learning and biology.
 I founded [DNAnalyzer](https://github.com/VerisimilitudeX/DNAnalyzer), a privacy-first AI genomics platform that hit GitHub #1 Trending and now has 4,342 users across 18 countries, and gave the only high school talk at GitHub's [Git Merge 2025](https://git-merge.com/#piyush-acharya).
-My research on transformer-based epigenomics for ME/CFS and Long COVID was [published in IEEE](https://ieeexplore.ieee.org/abstract/document/11046171) and presented at Harvard Medical School.
+My research on transformer-based epigenomics for ME/CFS and Long COVID was [published in IEEE](https://ieeexplore.ieee.org/abstract/document/11046171) and presented at Stony Brook and Harvard Medical School.

-Right now, I'm a payload software engineer at [Husky Satellite Lab](https://www.huskysat.org/) for a star positioning system <!--, incoming intern #1 at [Rhema Health](https://rhema.health/) (a16z Speedrun 007),--> and a returning TA for MIT Media Lab's graduate course [How To Grow Almost Anything](https://2026a.htgaa.org/).
+Currently, I'm a payload software engineer at [Husky Satellite Lab](https://www.huskysat.org/) for a star positioning system <!--, incoming intern #1 at [Rhema Health](https://rhema.health/) (a16z Speedrun 007),--> and a returning TA for MIT Media Lab's graduate course [How To Grow Almost Anything](https://2026a.htgaa.org/).

 <br>